-While these tech goodies can help you protect yourself, don’t forget first-aid supplies.
-You should also have a store of drinking water and canned food stored away.
+While these tech goodies can help protect yourself, don’t forget first-aid supplies.
+You should also have drinking water and canned food stored.
 Remember: Good supplies make a world of improvement during a natural disaster.

 Step 2: Turn on phone alerts